fau-fablab/FabLabKasse/INSTALLING.md

 Please take a look at install_debian.sh, which does most of the tasks described in this section

-You need a touchscreen (preferably USB with 1280x1024 resolution).
+You need a touchscreen (preferably USB with 1280x1024 resolution, preferably a model which does not require special calibration).

     adduser kasse --disabled-password